 It values expanding opportunities for individuals from under-represented groups to create, learn, teach, intern, work, visit, and thrive at the Museum.
 It means listening, creating opportunities for dialogue and fresh perspectives, and being a courageous ally.

 We are committed to cultivating a culture of inclusion because the collective sum of the individual differences, life experiences, knowledge, innovation, self-expression, and talent that our staff, Board of Trustees and audiences bring together ensures the Museum is and will be a welcoming place for everyone.

 The Newport Art Museum was founded in 1912 on the belief that arts and culture have the power to bring diverse groups of individuals together, which ultimately promotes civic engagement and strengthens the social fabric of our communities.
-This core idea continues to inform our Museum’s direction today.
+This core belief continues to guide our Museum’s direction today.

-The mission of the Newport Art Museum is to champion a provocative diversity of creative voices and experiences within a historic Newport setting, thus sparking reflection, inspiration, discovery, and connection to ourselves, our community and our world.
+Our Museum’s mission is to share a diversity of art and experiences that spark reflection, inspiration, discovery, and connection within our Newport community and beyond.

 Located on 3-acres along Bellevue Avenue, the Museum’s galleries are housed in two historically significant buildings: the John N.A.
 Griswold House (completed in 1864, by architect Richard Morris Hunt) and the Cushing Memorial Gallery (completed in 1920, by Delano & Aldrich Architects).
 Our galleries feature selections from our growing permanent collection, and notable special exhibitions, and showcase over 600 contemporary regional, national and international artists annually.

 Art classes for all ages and experience levels are held in our Museum School studios, and our teaching artists provide arts education through our robust community outreach initiatives.
 Outdoor sculptures are installed throughout our campus, which is always open for all to enjoy.